If you love meatloaf but don’t want to spend hours in the kitchen, then you have to try Ina Garten’s meatloaf.

 I prefer storing individual slices over an entire meatloaf.
 This way, I can easily retrieve a few slices whenever a craving strikes.

-To reheat, top the meatloaf with ketchup and bake at 350 degrees Fahrenheit for 20 to 30 minutes, or until warmed through.
+How to reheat meatloaf?
+Top it with ketchup and bake at 350 degrees Fahrenheit for 20 to 30 minutes, or until warmed through.

 Or, thaw slices in the fridge overnight and microwave them until warm.